vault27/vault27.github.io/ipsec.md

 **What is required to establish a secure channel over an untrusted network?**

-- Peers must securely exchange cryptographic keys for encryption and packet authentication in a way that prevents any third party from learning those keys - Diffie Hellman algorithm is used for this
+- Peers must securely exchange cryptographic keys for encryption and packet authentication in a way that prevents any third party from learning those keys - Diffie Hellman algorithm is used for this, also possible: RSA key transposrt, key distribution centre
 - Peers must mutually authenticate each other, so that each side can verify the identity of the other - preshared keys, login/passwords, certificates, MFA are used for this
-- Peers must negotiate the cryptographic algorithms that will be used to encrypt and decrypt data - transmission protocol itself is used for negotiation, symmetric encryption algorithms  are used: 3DES, AES...
+- Peers must negotiate the cryptographic algorithms that will be used to encrypt and decrypt data -  symmetric encryption algorithms are used: 3DES, AES...
-- Peers must negotiate the algorithms that will be used to provide integrity and authentication for each packet - transmission protocol itself is used for negotiation, HMAC algorithms are for authentication of each packet and its integrity:
+- Peers must negotiate the algorithms that will be used to provide integrity and authentication for each packet - HMAC algorithms are for authentication of each packet and its integrity
-- After the secure session is established, peers exchange data packets that are encrypted and authenticated using the negotiated algorithms and derived keys.
+- After the secure session is established, peers exchange data packets that are encrypted and authenticated using the negotiated algorithms and derived keys

 **IPSec goals**